2019 Nebraska Cornhuskers football team

-The 2019 Nebraska Cornhuskers football team represented the University of Nebraska in the 2019 NCAA Division I FBS football season.
+The 2019 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2019 NCAA Division I FBS football season.
 The team was coached by second-year head coach Scott Frost and played their home games at Memorial Stadium in Lincoln, Nebraska.
 They were members of the West Division of the Big Ten Conference.
 They finished the season 5–7, 3–6 in Big Ten play to finish in a tie for fifth place in the West Division.

-Previous season

-The Cornhuskers finished the 2018 season 4–8 and 3–6 in Big Ten conference play, a tie for a fifth-place finish in the West Division.
-The 2018 team was coached by first-year head coach Scott Frost, who came back to his alma mater after leading UCF for two seasons prior.